 When is payment due?

-A non-refundable deposit of $500 is due upon registration (unless you are applying for financial aid).
+A non-refundable deposit of $500 is due December 15 or upon registration, if you register after that (unless you are applying for financial aid).
 Payment is due in full by 3/31.

 What is your refund policy?